-The Commissioner ensures accountability by proactively soliciting input and support from the Commission Board regarding program initiatives and/or proposed policy changes.
-SCCB Board Meetings are public forums in which consumers can attend and actively participate by speaking directly to Board members.
+The Commissioner ensures accountability by proactively soliciting input and support from the SCCB Board of Commissioners regarding program initiatives and/or proposed policy changes.
+SCCB Board Meetings are public forums in which consumers, staff, stakeholders and the general public can attend and actively participate by speaking directly to Board members.